naibafomsare/radiation-cooling/README.md

 </p>

-Let's consider point $A$ on the mirror surface upon which the outskirt of the Guassian beam passes through.
+Let's consider point $A$ on the mirror surface through which the outskirt of the Guassian beam passes by (not shown in any figure yet).
 Figure 2 shows at the uppermost slit of the mask its image $B$ created at the aperture of the trap.
 Figure 3(a) shows a cross section of such a vicinity.
 All the rays converging at $B$ enter the trap, whereas the rays converging at neighboring points $C$ and $D$ do not.
 In this configuration, only heat from the areas imaged at the holes can enter the trap, leaving behind the heat from other areas.

 <p align="center">